 The extent of fast ice flow back into the ice sheet interior is an important consideration when reconstructing former ice drainage networks and their evolution.
 The formation of glacial lineations was originally assumed to occur near to the ice sheet margin (Craig, 1964; Aylsworth and Shilts, 1989), but it is now accepted that lineations can form far behind the ice sheet margin (Stokes et al., 2009) and, indeed, they have been observed forming 10s of kms up-ice under modern ice streams (King et al., 2009).
-Previous reconstructions of the ice streaming activity in the northwestern LIS have highlighted uncertainty over whether the Mackenzie Trough, Anderson, Bear Lake and Fort Simpson corridors of fast ice flow represent distinct ice streams

-1020 operating during deglaciation or whether they record a major ice stream system whose drainage route evolved through time (Brown, 2012; Margold et al., 2015a; 2018; Stokes et al., 2016).
+Previous reconstructions of the ice streaming activity in the northwestern LIS have highlighted uncertainty over whether the Mackenzie Trough, Anderson, Bear Lake and Fort Simpson corridors of fast ice flow represent distinct ice streams operating during deglaciation or whether they record a major ice stream system whose drainage route evolved through time (Brown, 2012; Margold et al., 2015a; 2018; Stokes et al., 2016).
 These previous reconstructions remain somewhat ambiguous about the exact configuration of the ice stream network and its extent during deglaciation.

-We reconstruct both We reconstruct both extensive and shorter time transgressive long and extensive, and shorter, timetransgressive ice streams in the northwestern LIS.
+We reconstruct both extensive and shorter time transgressive ice streams in the northwestern LIS.
 The marine-terminating ice streams operating at the local LGM are reconstructed to have penetrated far into the interior of the ice sheet (up to 600 km), although the flowsets that serve as the evidence only cover a fraction of the ice stream bed (Fs 89, 98, 100, 103 and 104 in the Mackenzie Trough Ice Stream and Fs 221, 223, 226 in the Amundsen Gulf Ice Stream; Figure 6B).
 There is also evidence of the reorganisation of these ice streams during deglaciation (e.g. Fs 101 and 102 in the Mackenzie Trough Ice Stream and Fs 222 and 239 in the Amundsen Gulf Ice Stream; Figure 6f).
+These long ice streams remained active during deglaciation and stepped-back with the margin (Figure 6F, G, H).
+In this sense, the Mackenzie Trough, Anderson and Bear Lake ice streams represent different generations of the same large ice stream system draining into or towards the western Beaufort Sea.

-These long ice streams remained active during deglaciation and stepped-back with the margin (Figure 6F, streams that subsequently switched-on were shorter in extent (up to 200 km) and comparably short-lived, existing for only single timeslices in our reconstruction (e.g. the Haldane Ice Steam, Fs-129; Fort Simpson Ice Stream, Fs-49; Paulatuk Ice surge-behaviour and rapid shut-down of these ice streams (cf. Evans et al. 2008, 2016).
+The retreat of the ice margin onshore led to the shut-down of these large marine-terminating ice streams and the terrestrial ice streams that subsequently switched-on were shorter in extent (up to 200 km) and comparably short-lived, existing for only single timeslices in our reconstruction (e.g. the Haldane Ice Steam, Fs-129; Fort Simpson Ice Stream, Fs-49; Paulatuk Ice Stream, Fs-138).
+Some terrestrial ice streams, which were lake-terminating (Lemmen et al., 1996; Dyke, 2003; Figure 7) were larger in size (e.g. Bear Lake Ice Stream, Fs-65 and 115 and the Great Slave Ice Stream, Fs-7 and 284) (Smith, 1992, 1994).
+Observations of crevasse-fill ridge networks along the margin of the Bear Lake and Great Slave ice streams may indicate surge-behaviour and rapid shut-down of these ice streams (cf. Evans et al. 2008, 2016).
 This differs to the early, long ice streams (Amundsen Gulf and Mackenzie Trough ice streams) which stayed active for as long as 3,000 years during deglaciation and evolved as the ice margin stepped back.

-G, H).
-In this sense, the Mackenzie Trough, Anderson and Bear Lake ice streams represent different generations of the same large ice stream system draining into or towards the western Beaufort Sea.The retreat of the ice margin onshore led to the shut-down of these large marine-terminating ice streams and the terrestrial ice

-Stream, Fs-138).
-Some terrestrial ice streams, which were lake-terminating (Lemmen et al., 1996; Dyke, 2003; Figure 8Figure 7) were larger in size (e.g. Bear Lake Ice Stream, Fs-65 and 115 and the Great Slave Ice Stream, Fs-7 and 284) (Smith, 1992, 1994).
-Observations of crevasse-fill ridge networks along the margin of the Bear Lake and Great Slave ice streams may indicate

-6.4 The influence of ice stream activity on the mass balance of the northwestern LIS
+935 6.4 The influence of ice stream activity on the mass balance of the northwestern LIS